 This investigation has turned into a saga with multiple parties weighing in over the past year that is causing mass confusion to pet companion parents.

 Hemopet and Dr. Dodds will attempt to break down the situation, present the FDA’s latest findings and provide our response.

 The Nutritional Science

-Taurine is an essential amino acid for dogs.
-At this time, taurine is not considered an essential food-sourced amino acid for dogs.
+Taurine is an amino acid.
+At this time, taurine is not considered an essential, food-sourced amino acid for dogs.
 Taurine is synthesized in the liver from the amino acids cysteine and methionine, which should provide sufficient quantities to meet dogs’ metabolic needs.

 The Major Moments That Have Happened Thus Far